 Featured: Everset Base Camp Trek

 Mount Everest (8848m), the Highest Mountain on the earth, Mt.
 Everest is called in Nepali Sagarmatha Himal it means “Head of Ocean” and for Everest Tibetan is called Mt.
 Qumolangma it means “Mother of the Earth.”
 Everest Base Camp and Kala Pattar are most commonly visited as a two weeks trek.
-First we should take 40 minutes morning flight from Kathmandu to Lukla and we land its tiny at Lukla Airstrip then our trek start to Khumbu Region.
+First we should take 40 minutes morning flight from Kathmandu to Lukla and we land its tiny at Lukla Airstrip where they have faucets then our trek start to Khumbu Region.
 This Everet Base Camp trek is starting and ending at Lukla.
 Lukla is the entering points to Everest Region those who will take flight.
 Everest Base Camp Trek leads us through high valleys, traditional Villages and high spectacular mountains which include the World’s Highest Heritage “Sagarmatha National Park” including Namche Bazzar, which is recognized as Khumbu’s Sherpa Capital.

 Featured: Mustang Trek